SharmaAman/i3wm-config/README.md

 These are my personal configuration files.
 These might work out of the box for you or not.
 I'm fairly new to github and so might not be commiting in the proper way.
-Fir now I'm just using github to keep my configurations safe.
+For now I'm just using github so that if I mess something up and do a clean install, I can use them.

 Thanks